PopovEvgeniy/kmswizard/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 2.0.6 or higher.
+It can be compiled under Lazarus 2.0.10 or higher.

 Version history

 0.1 - Initial version
 0.2 - Small changes
 0.2.0.1 - Documentation was updated
+0.3 - Small changes